Supplements

 Which Sugar is best?

 Refined sugar is so processed that it has absolutely no nutritional value – no fibre, nutrients, healthy fats or enzymes.
 In fact, it acts as an “anti-nutrient,” robbing your body of precious minerals like calcium, magnesium and potassium.
-And as little as 36g of sugar for adults and 18g for children begins to suppress our immune system.⁣
+As little as 36g of sugar for adults and 18g for children begins to suppress our immune system.⁣

 But we have taste buds targeted for ‘sweet’, so we’re obviously designed to want this flavour.
 Luckily, there are some healthier, natural sweeteners we can use instead.⁣